REVIEWS / Hybrid SUVs

 - Best for: Compact-SUV shoppers who want the lowest-risk hybrid family vehicle.

-- Our trim pick: XLE Hybrid from $35,000.
+- Our trim pick: XLE Premium Hybrid AWD from $36,100.

 Skip it if